Making a Difference Since 1950

 Additional expansion efforts opened doors to the Newburg and Parkland Clubs.

-Organization collaborates with schools to bring Club programming on-site.
-Boys & Girls Clubs of Kentuckiana operates six Club sites; serving more than 3,300 youth annually between 6-18 years of age.
+The California Boys & Girls Clubs opens its doors to 1st - 8th graders.
+Boys & Girls Clubs of Kentuckiana operates 4 Club sites; serving more than 3,300 youth annually between 6-18 years of age.

 Since 1950, Boys & Girls Clubs of Kentuckiana (BGCK) has been in the forefront of youth development, working with young people from disadvantaged economic, social and family circumstances.